ds-102/sp24/_staffers/tina.md

 pronouns: she/her
 ---

 Hi Everyone!
-I’am Tina, a senior majoring DS + Stats.
+I’m Tina, a senior majoring DS + Stats.
 Feel free to reach out to me for any questions! :)))